Health Administration (HADM) 336

 Shah, C. P. (2003).
 Public Health and Preventive Medicine in Canada (5th ed.).
 Toronto: Elsevier.

-Most of the course materials for HADM 336 are available online through the myAU portal, including Reagan and Brookins-Fisher (2002), which is an eTextbook.
+Most of the course materials for HADM336: Community Health Planning are available online through the myAU portal, including Reagan and Brookins-Fisher (2002), which is an eTextbook.
 All assigned readings are in a Digital Reading Room (ORR) created for the course.
 The two textbooks will be sent to you before your course start date.

 The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.